 The budget holder’s perspective is often that their budget is there to be spent as they see fit.
 The finance function is there to support them with budget availability information and making sure that the suppliers get paid.

-The problem is that far too many budget holders simply do not have the experience or the tools to enable them to maximise the effectiveness and control of their spending.
+The problem is that far too many budget holders simply do not have the experience or the tools to enable them to maximize the effectiveness and control of their spending.
 Whilst most will be very diligent in the purchasing process for larger items of spend, very little if any attention is given to the day to day items and this approach is often defended by the savings that could be made simply don’t justify the time it would take to achieve them.

-This lack of diligence /process is highlighted by the failure to formally record a purchase, follow the corporate approval limits, use corporate purchasing T&C’s and standardise on suppliers for common items across departmental boundaries for better pricing.
+This lack of diligence /process is highlighted by the failure to formally record a purchase, follow the corporate approval limits, use corporate purchasing T&C’s and standardize on suppliers for common items across departmental boundaries for better pricing.
 Term agreements often renew automatically without review or consideration of the budget implications.
 This is often highlighted by budget overspend as the budget holder is ineffective in tracking all the committed spend of their department.

 This lack of process results in finance finding out about corporate spend when the purchase invoice arrives and it often takes a seasoned AP clerk to work out which budget holder was responsible to enable approval.
 You then have to ask the question how the budget holder is approving purchase invoice for payment when it is abundantly clear that they have nothing readily available to validate that the invoice values reflected what was verbally agreed let alone audit that the supply has taken place.
 If it looks about right, it gets signed off (eventually) and then paid.